maxpetul/C3X/README.txt

  - Harbor/airport city icons indicate unit effects not trade abilities
  - Disallow useless bombard attacks vs airfields
  - ** Display total city count (disabled by default, appears on demographics screen)
+ - ** Fix graphical issues when running on Wine
 Optimization:
  - ** Optimize computation of trade networks
   - For details, see the info text file in the Trade Net X folder